DARS Executive Staff

 |Veronda L. Durden||

-Veronda L. Durden was appointed DARS Commissioner by the Texas Health and Human Services Executive Commissioner Dr. Kyle Janek on July 1, 2013.
-For more than three decades, Ms. Durden has served in executive-level roles for the State of Texas beginning her career at the Office of the Attorney General in the Medicaid Fraud Control Unit.
+Veronda L. Durden has served as the DARS Commissioner since July 2013.
+For more than three decades, Ms. Durden has served in executive-level roles for the State of Texas beginning her career at the Office of the Attorney General.
 She has also worked for the Department of Health, the Department of Human Services, and the Department of Aging and Disability Services.
-She is a Certified Management Professional, a graduate of the Governor's Executive Development Program, and a certified mediator through The University of Texas School Of Law.
-Additionally, Governor Rick Perry appointed Ms. Durden to serve as a state agency representative on the State Employee Charitable Campaign (SECC) Policy Committee, where she served for six years.
-Ms. Durden served on the board of directors for the Greater Austin Alzheimer's Association, Association for Health Facility Survey Agencies (AHFSA), and was a member of the Joint Commission's Home Care Professional and Technical Advisory Committee.
-She received her bachelor's degree in education from Northwestern University and a master's degree in health administration from Southwest Texas State University.
+She is a Certified Management Professional, a graduate of the Governor's Executive Development Program, Leadership Texas, and a certified mediator through The University of Texas School Of Law.
+In 2004, Governor Rick Perry appointed Ms. Durden to serve as a state agency representative on the State Employee Charitable Campaign (SECC) Policy Committee, where she served for six years.
+She is excited to join the 2016 class of Leadership America.
+Ms. Durden enjoys mentoring young professionals and being active in her community and at the national level.
+She served on the board of directors for the Greater Austin Alzheimer's Association and the Central Texas Society of Government Meeting Professionals.
+She has served in various leadership roles for the Association for Health Facility Survey Agencies including president, and was a member of the Joint Commission's Home Care Professional and Technical Advisory Committee.
+She is currently serves on the boards for the Greater Texas Federal Credit Union and United Ways of Texas.
+She recently joined the University of Texas at Austin (UT) Rehabilitation Counselor Education Program Advisory Board.
+Ms. Durden received her bachelor's degree in education from Northwestern University and a master's degree in health administration from Texas State University.

 Director of Internal Audit